Edwin Kagin: Career and activism

 Kagin was also a founder and board member of Recover Resources Center, which provides an alternative addiction recovery program to the religiously oriented Alcoholics Anonymous.
 He served on the national advisory board of the Secular Student Alliance and on January 13, 2006, was named national legal director for American Atheists, replacing the retiring Duane Buchholtz.
 In 2008, he was elected to the Board of Directors of American Atheists, a position he held until 2013.
 He was named as "Atheist of the Year" twice, first in 2005 with his wife and again in 2008.

 As an outspoken public critic of religious intrusions into government, Kagin was a frequent speaker and debater at local and national events and has appeared on hundreds of radio and television programs, sparring on more than one occasion with Michael Medved.
 Kagin also ran prominently, albeit unsuccessfully, as "the candidate without a prayer" for the Kentucky Supreme Court (1998) and the Kentucky State Senate (2000).
 Moreover, some of his legal work involved him in religious issues and church-state separation controversies in addition to other civil liberties and constitutional issues.
 He was a member of the bar of the U.S. Supreme Court from 1975 until his death.

-Kagin was a National Rifle Association Certified Handgun Instructor, an honorary Black belt in Kenpo karate, and an honorary Kentucky Colonel.
+Kagin was a National Rifle Association of America Certified Handgun Instructor, an honorary Black belt in Kenpo karate, and an honorary Kentucky Colonel.
 He had four children, Stephen, Eric, Heather, and Kathryn, a stepdaughter, Caroline, and five grandchildren at the time of his death.